anthruni/anthruni.github.io/glossary.md

 **spatiotemporal computing/thought** - instead of or in combination with traditional full res visual/internal monologue thinking, thinking by movement of concepts located in space (ie visualizing a transform, or the shifting of crystals to minimize entropy in some way when trying to solve a physics problem).
 Distinct from visual thinking in that the concepts are *known* but not rendered fully, and computation is done explicitly by transforms

+**nexus** - as the space where the most possibilities are reachable (over time, or space, or another qualifier) - ie the most "general" agent, or the least symmetry-broken state, the most efficient state generator. most things only get close

 ## qualia
 #### possibly unusual qualia i've had